 All right.
 I know this is probably the easiest, most obvious recipe ever.
 But guess what?
 I’m a bad cook.
 Things aren’t always obvious.
 I share them nonetheless.

-Okay, on to the healthier homemade almond milk AND how to blanch almonds.
+Okay, on to some tips on healthier homemade almond milk AND how to blanch almonds at home.

 - 1 nut milk bag for easy squeezin’